 Shinto Goddess Amaterasu Omikami

 According to Kojiki, Amaterasu was born when Izanagi, a primordial male deity washed his left eye during a purification process.
-Izanagi entrusted her his necklace and was given power over the heavens.
+Izanagi entrusted her with his necklace and was given power over the heavens.
 His brother, the storm god Susanowo, was born when Izanagi washed his nose and was given the power of the oceans.

 You will find several symbols in depictions of Amaterasu, here are some of them explained: